Online Semiparametric Regression via Sequential Monte Carlo: Introduction

 \section{Introduction}

-Real-time semiparametric regression is concerned with rapid online fitting of flexible regression models, such as generalized additive models, and continuously updated inference as data stream in.
-Luts, Broderick \myand Wand (2014) laid out a framework for real-time semiparametric regression in the wake of developments over the preceding two decades such as Bayesian mixed model-based penalized splines and mean field variational Bayes.
-The setting and motivations are identical to those of Luts \textit{et al.} (2014) and background material in the earlier article on the essence of real-time semiparametric regression also applies here.
+Online semiparametric regression is concerned with rapid online fitting of flexible regression models, such as generalized additive models, and continuously updated inference as data stream in.
+Luts, Broderick \myand Wand (2014) laid out a framework for online, also known as real-time, semiparametric regression in the wake of developments over the preceding two decades such as Bayesian mixed model-based penalized splines and mean field variational Bayes.
+The setting and motivations are identical to those of Luts \textit{et al.} (2014) and background material in the earlier article on the essence of online semiparametric regression also applies here.
 The crux of this article is provision of sequential Monte Carlo alternatives to the online mean field variational Bayes approach of Luts \textit{et al.} (2014).

 Online fitting of statistical models for sequentially arriving data has a very long history and large literature.
 The essential goal is that of obtaining fits and corresponding inference with online updating -- such that the online results are similar to the batch results.
 Clearly online fitting is preferable in applications in which the data arrive rapidly, and repeated batch fitting is not computationally feasible.
-Three recent examples of such situations are real-time fitting of regression models for streaming data such as electronic health records and mobile health data (Luo \myand Song, 2023), real-time anomaly detection in streaming temporal data (Talagala \textit{et al.}, 2020) and real-time fitting of item response theory models for ratings of movies (Weng \myand Coad, 2018).
+Three recent examples of such situations are online fitting of regression models for streaming data such as electronic health records and mobile health data (Luo \myand Song, 2023), online anomaly detection in streaming temporal data (Talagala \textit{et al.}, 2020) and real-time fitting of item response theory models for ratings of movies (Weng \myand Coad, 2018).